Coffee, Tea, Spices from Sri Lanka Tariff: 10% (2026)

 Importers sourcing coffee, tea, spices from Sri Lanka face specific tariff considerations, with approximately $3.5B in total bilateral trade.

-The current tariff framework for coffee, tea, spices from Sri Lanka reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for coffee, tea, spices from Sri Lanka reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Coffee, Tea, Spices (HTS Chapter 9) carry an average MFN duty rate of 1.5% in addition to the Section 122 tariff.
+Coffee, Tea, Spices (HTS Chapter 9) carry an average MFN duty rate of 1.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Sri Lanka.

 Key products in HTS Chapter 9 imported from Sri Lanka include Coffee beans, Green tea, Black tea, Pepper, Vanilla, and Cinnamon.